-both the world health organisation and the national sleep foundation stipulate an average of eight hours sleep per night for adults, and i’ve made a conscious effort this month to ensure i’m in bed by 10pm (i know, what a nana!) and asleep by half past, so that my 6.30am alarm is a good eight hours away. i’m lucky that i work freelance, and frequently from the comfort of my home, so if for any reason i’m headed to bed a little later, i can adjust my morning alarm accordingly to still get the prescribed 8 hours. having a fixed routine has definitely been a great lifestyle update, and i’ve also been implementing some of the tips i was given on my recent sleep retreat, including limiting my use of devices after 9pm and instead spending time reading on the sofa to help my mind to wind down, whilst indulging in an evening mug of hot (oat) milky chai tea. as a result, i find myself falling asleep far quicker and not waking up as much (or at all) during the night. i’m also now finding myself waking just before my alarm, full of anticipation and readiness to start the day..
+Having a fixed routine has definitely been a great lifestyle update, and I’ve also been implementing some of the tips I was given on my recent sleep retreat, including limiting my use of devices after 9pm and instead spending time reading on the sofa to help my mind to wind down, whilst indulging in an evening mug of hot (oat) milky chai tea.
+As a result, I find myself falling asleep far quicker and not waking up as much (or at all) during the night.
+I’m also now finding myself waking just before my alarm, full of anticipation and readiness to start the day..

-i’ve already added a few lovely pieces from local brands to my home in the past few months, including hanging bedside lights from urban cottage industries*, striped bedlinen from christy* and a beauuutiful light as air, soft as a feather chunky knit blanket from pomme pomme shop, run by my lovely friend clare. the plug-in lights from urban cottage industries – based in hebden bridge, just outside manchester – were a fantastic find as they are fully customisable; you can build your own design online choosing every single component right down to the plug type, colour and style of the cable, the lamp holder and the bulb. i’m so pleased with how my design, using hessian fabric cable and a pear led-filament bulb, turned out!
+The plug-in lights from Urban Cottage Industries – based in Hebden Bridge, just outside Manchester – were a fantastic find as they are fully customisable; you can build your own design online choosing every single component right down to the plug type, colour and style of the cable, the lamp holder and the bulb.
+I’m so pleased with how my design —using hessian fabric cable and a pear led-filament bulb— turned out!

-some items in this post have been gifted and are denoted with an asterisk. i only ever feature brands and products that i truly love and use in my daily life. all imagery ©fabricofmylife.
+Some items in this post have been gifted and are denoted with an asterisk.
+I only ever feature brands and products that I truly love and use in my daily life.
+All imagery © Kate Baxter.